Victims and Witnesses who have Mental Health Issues and/or Learning Disabilities - Prosecution Guidance

-Prosecutors at court will meet victims and witnesses on a regular basis, and have duties under the Prosecutors' Pledge Core Quality Standards, the Code of Practice for Victims of Crime and the Witness Charter to introduce themselves at court and answer any questions that a victim or witness may have.
+Prosecutors at court will meet victims and witnesses on a regular basis, and have duties under the Prosecutors' Pledge, Casework Quality Standards, the Code of Practice for Victims of Crime and the Witness Charter to, wherever possible, introduce themselves at court and answer any questions that a victim or witness may have.

 The support needs of a victim or witness should be considered as an integral part of the decision making process.
 For example, prompt consideration of whether (and which) special measures may be required.

 Prosecutors should actively seek information via the police, or the Witness Care Officer about a victim or witness' support needs, either if mental health issues or learning disabilities are raised directly, or if the evidence suggests that a victim or witness may have mental health issues and/or learning disabilities.
 Information may come from a range of sources, but victims and witnesses have the right to expect to be consulted personally about their own capacity to give evidence.
 For those who are unable to self-advocate, prosecutors should seek the intervention of an independent self advocate supporter to ensure that the witness is involved in decision-making.